 - and more.

 An effort will be made to assign each apprentice to projects that fit their skills, interests and desired career path.
-Arts Administration Apprentices will work closely with the Festival’s Executive Director and Personnel Manager.
+Arts Administration Apprentices will work closely with the Festival’s Executive Director and Director of Operations.
 Arts Administration Apprentices must arrive early in order to assist with Festival preparation, and stay briefly after the Festival as well.

 Requirements: Bachelor’s degree or equivalent, either completed or in progress.
 An interest in arts administration as a career option, and a willingness to learn.
 Experience in nonprofit and/or classical music organizations is helpful, but not required.
 A love of classical music and an entrepreneurial attitude are advantages, as are self-motivation and the ability to work independently.